sathucandy/Projects/README.md

 ___
 ### **2. Employee Managment and Item Catalog System (Java, Swing, SQL)**
 * Developed a complete Swing and SQL project with CRUD operations
-* Implemented Search for product by keyword/name
+* Implemented Search for product by keyword/name.
-* Fetching the tables added in list by hitting the database
+* Fetching the tables added in list by hitting the database.
 * Categorised login for Administrator and Employee.